 The impossible project can still be done.
 Unorthodox methodology can make a difference.

 - Get involved, own your role, and challenge yourself.
-Set the tone as a role model, and your level of buy in and commitment will become the benchmark.
+Set the tone as a role model, and your level of buy in and commitment will become the benchmark for the team.

 - Use out of the box thinking and find the workaround.
 Traditional methodology isn’t going to work for an impossible project.